Hi!

 Code explains “how” a thing is done, but it lacks the “why” which is often more important than the “how”.
 Code comments shouldn’t explain the “how”, but instead give context about “why” the code does what it does.
 This is most important when on-boarding new members to the company and team.

 Code and architectural complexity can live on for years because the individual who wrote it made assumptions that are no longer true, so the current owners make assumptions that the existing code needs to be there, “because it’s always been this way”.
 Documenting the “why” helps brush aside the assumptions of the past so that future individuals can sweep away technical debit.
-This is yet another reason why functional testing is so important.

 Okay I am looking at this now, I have to say Derrick your documentation in